PLANAPP 2023-00150 - 5522-5540 Russell Street, Halifax

 Development Agreement Scope

-If approved, the development agreement would allow the property owner to construct a 12-storey, multi-residential building on the lands of St. Mark’s Church, a registered heritage property.
+If approved, the development agreement would allow the property owner to construct a 10-storey, multi-unit residential building on the lands of St. Mark’s Church, a registered heritage property.
 The development agreement would also require the property owner to rehabilitate the registered heritage building at 5522 Russell Street, Halifax in accordance with the Substantial Alterations Application (HRTG-2023-00201) reviewed by the Heritage Advisory Committee and approved by Regional Council on Sept.
 10, 2024 and to follow specific building control parameters for the multi-residential addition, which will include such controls as height, mass, architectural design, lot coverage, and others.

 Process